 It’s been some time since I launched Olenka brand, so probably about time I share my story and inspiration behind Olenka designs!

 The story takes me back to my childhood.
 Growing up in Russia I spent most of my spare time drawing.
-So, naturally, my parents thought it was a good idea to send me to an Art School.
+So, naturally, my parents thought it was a good idea for me to attend an Art School.
 My mum convinced me to give it a go as “that could lead me to an interesting career in the future”.
-I was eleven at the time and thought of all the potential jobs I could do in the future if I’d gone to that Art School.
-I decided that, perhaps, I would work in a toy factory and draw pretty dolls faces!
-And with that in mind I enrolled on the course.
+I was eleven at the time and the only possible job I could think of was drawing pretty dolls’ faces in a toy factory!
+And with that motivation in mind, I enrolled in the course.

-Yet I remembered those words many years later when trying to enter a career in Interior Design, I ended up working for a global flooring manufacturer as a Surface Pattern Designer.
+Many years later I was trying to enter a career in Interior Design but instead, I ended up working for a global flooring manufacturer as a Surface Pattern Designer.
 It was a lucky accident that pointed me in the right direction.
-I learnt to work with pattern repeats and colourways, about trends and how the industry worked.
-Always wondering how none of those beautiful Russian folk patterns had not been applied to homeware products.
-And that is how the idea of creating own brand dedicated to Russian craft heritage was born.
+Working for Tarkett was an amazing experience!
+I learnt to work with with pattern repeat and colourways, found out about trends and how the industry worked.
+Though I always wondered how none of those beautiful Russian folk patterns had been applied to homeware products.
+And that’s when the idea of creating my own brand dedicated to Russian craft heritage was born.
 It was the time I remembered my old Craft teacher and her words of wisdom.
-Strangely enough I came across her picture while I was doing some research online about Khokhloma history.
+Strangely enough, I came across her picture while I was doing some research online about Khokhloma history.
 The sign!

 Olenka started off with a few wallpaper designs inspired by the iconic Khokhloma art.
 The striking designs feature swirls of exquisitely detailed flowers and leaves, complemented by freehand brush strokes.
 Inspired by the traditional painting style, the patterns were given a fresh look by using the modern colour palette.
 New designs and colourways are in the progress and I’m developing new products to add to Olenka wallpaper collection.
 A new lampshade range has only just been launched and I feel very excited about adding some amazing fabrics to our range of beautifully designed homeware products!